 “Choose a soft-bristled brush with a small head and a comfortable handle,” Caldera recommends.
 “Use only a tiny rice size smear of toothpaste, and brush gently around your child’s teeth, both front and back.”

-Be sure to be mindful of the back teeth and lower teeth where bacteria often accumulates, she adds.
+Be sure to be mindful of the back teeth and lower teeth where bacteria often accumulate, she adds.

 Type of toothpaste